• Skip to primary navigation

 3/ Verbally.
 Wow this has just gone nuts.
 So far no improvement in pronunciation but more words being used and putting more together.
 More use of “I” and “me” and “he” and “she” rather than talking of herself in a third person ie “Alice share Mummy” is now “I share with Mummy” and Alice did it” is now “it was me”.

 4/Sleep.
 Not sure on this one.
 I think things are changing.
 She’s going off better than she used to but still waking a lot.
-She’s onlalice_charlotte3y slept through once in her live without sedation so it would be an effing miracle if we cracked this already but she is waking happier and less screaming on waking.
+She’s only slept through once in her live without sedation so it would be an effing miracle if we cracked this already but she is waking happier and less screaming on waking.

 5/ Toilet training no change yet.